History of BMW motorcycle logo, emblems or roundels

 BMW has changed the emblems many times over the years.
 The main thing to know about these screw on cloisonne emblems is not to over tighten them.
 That will distort the base metal and will crack the cloisonne enamel.
 A rubber gasket is mounted between the emblem and metal to help cushion it.
 A properly tightened screw can almost be turned with a strong thumbnail.
 The screw slots shouldn’t be “aligned” because they may crack the enamel.
 Leave them when the screws come to the proper tension.
 Many have been cracked because the installer wanted to be sure they stayed on or wanted the slots to be lined up and went a bit too far.
+I have never heard of an emblem falling off.
 Some of the tank surfaces are not flat to start with.
 They must have a curved emblem to fit.
 The enamel emblem will not conform (flex) to fit a curved surface.
 You will ruin them.

 A history of cloisonne enamel can be found at http://www.everlifememorials.com/urns/cloisonne-urns.htm

 BMW used several suppliers in the early days and you may see them from any of the producers.
 The size also varies slightly from 6 cm.